Why Plan An RV Shakedown Trip?

 Man checking stovetop pilot light during RV shakedown trip

-• You can test your appliances in a low-stress environment.
+• Test appliances in a low-stress environment.
 Confirm that your stovetop, microwave, awnings, and other equipment still function as anticipated.

-• You can inspect water systems for leaks.
+• Inspect water systems for leaks.
 Ensure the functionality of your fresh and wastewater systems.

-• You can compile a damage report.
+• Compile a damage report.
 Note any components that require repairs (minor or major).

-• You can assess how well you stored your RV.
-Turn a critical eye on how well you prepared your RV for seasonal storage and make note of deficiencies to improve upon.
+• Assess how well you stored your RV.
+Critically examine how well you prepared your RV for seasonal storage and note deficiencies to improve upon.

-• You get practice setting up and tearing down your campsite.
+• Practice setting up and tearing down your campsite.
 Recall your processes for setting up and tearing down your RV campsites.
-Download this checklist so you always have a reminder on hand.
+Download this RV setup checklist to keep a handy reference on hand.

-• You can refresh your memory on ownership information.
-Take the time to check that your RV insurance cards, vehicle registration, and other essential paperwork are up-to-date and onboard.
+• Check on key ownership information.
+Take the time to check that your RV insurance cards, vehicle registration, and other essential paperwork are up to date and onboard.
 Read your owner’s manuals to refresh your memory of your RV’s standard operating procedures and troubleshooting protocols.

-• You refresh yourself on RV driving etiquette.
-Remember to give yourself extra room for braking and turning, and note your RV’s exterior height so you remember to avoid low bridges or underpasses throughout the upcoming season.
+• Refresh your RV driving etiquette.
+Remember to give yourself extra room for braking and turning, and note your RV height clearance to avoid low bridges or underpasses throughout the upcoming season.

 How To Plan an RV Shakedown Trip